We all want to know what the real secret is to earning the ever-elusive top spots on the SERPs – known as rich snippets.

 Be sure to use a schema markup checker to ensure that everything is coded correctly.
 Google has its own structured data markup helper tool that makes it quite simple to create these lines of code!

 Plugins can make this step a bit easier if you are not a coding wizard.
-If you are using a WordPress or Shopify site, you can also try schema plug-ins like Rich Snippets for SEO and Schema by Hesham.
+If you are using a WordPress or Shopify site, you can also try schema plug-ins like Schema by Hesham.
 Merkle is another Schema markup generator that specifically created JSON-LD code and includes a Rich Results Test option.

 What Are the Benefits?